Daryes/ansible-roles/roles/sys-user_mngt/README.md

 On linux, a user password is expected to be encrypted, use this interactive command to generate the hash : `mkpasswd --method=sha-512`
-It is provided by the package 'mkpasswd' on RHEL, 'whois' on Debian
+Provided by the package 'mkpasswd' on RHEL, 'whois' on Debian.

 Ansible user module's documentation and behavior : http://docs.ansible.com/ansible/latest/modules/user_module.html